Seeing to Come Together: Inspired by Kiley Bense’s “How Learning to Draw can Help a Writer to See”

 2. Record your observations in sketches or written descriptions.

-3. From your observations, choose a few small details about the subject, details that express something about the subject’s character or nature or the situation they were experiencing.
+3. From your observations, choose a few small details about the subject that express something about the subject’s character or nature or the situation they were experiencing.